Chances are you’ve seen those giant mosquito-like insects hovering around your yard or garden at some point.

 To attract crane flies to your yard, create the ideal habitat and food sources they love.
 Here are some tips:

-• Allow some areas of your lawn to remain damp at times.
-This will keep the soil moist, as the females also lay in damp soil.
+- Allow some areas of your lawn to remain damp at times.
+This will keep the soil moist as the females lay in the wet soil.

-• Supply decaying plant matter.
-Jimmy spinners are also lured to spots where there are decaying leaves, grass clippings, compost, and rotting wood to feed on.
+- Supply decaying plant matter.
+Jimmy spinners are also lured to spots with decaying leaves, grass clippings, compost, and rotting wood to feed on.

-Meeting crane flies’ basic needs for food and habitat creates an ideal environment for them.
+Meeting crane flies’ basic needs for food and habitat creates an ideal environment.
 By following these simple steps, you may be successful in luring them to your yard.

 Anything Else That’s Worth Knowing?